-Membership in the Metal Roofing Alliance (MRA) or other professional organizations and earning accolades or awards are good signs that the company is a respectable one.
+Membership in the Metal Roofing Alliance (MRA) or other professional organizations and earned accolades or awards are good signs that the company is a respectable one.

 - Does the company offer a “respect agreement” with their sales team?

-A respect agreement is designed to prevent salespeople from tricking or pressuring customers.
-Some companies insist that their sales team sign this agreement so they can ensure their customers are always treated respectfully.
+A respect agreement is designed to prevent salespeople from deceiving or pressuring customers.
+Look for a company that ensures their customers are treated respectfully by requiring their sales team to sign this agreement.

 - What are the contractor’s job site clean-up standards?